Påhlman family: Political and civic influence (19th century)

 Crown Prince Karl Johan (later King Charles XIV John), to whom Otto Fredrik Påhlman served as adjutant during his influential career in the Riksdag.

 Otto Fredrik is most noted for his role during the Riksdag of 1815, where he became a powerful defender of Jewish civil rights in Sweden.
 In the economic crisis following the Napoleonic Wars, anti-Jewish sentiment was high, with calls from the burgher estate for immigration bans and even deportation.
 Otto Fredrik publicly countered these demands, arguing that the accusations against the Jewish community were false and motivated by "competitive envy."
 In a widely circulated memorial, he asserted that the restrictive Judereglementet ('The Jewish Regulations') should be abolished.
 He argued that Jewish people should be granted full civil rights and the freedom to choose their occupation, claiming this would ultimately benefit the nation.

 His outspoken defense provoked a political backlash, particularly from the burgher estate, and sparked a heated public debate in newspapers and pamphlets.
 The controversy drew the attention of the Crown Prince, who was initially unaware of his adjutant's actions.
 Despite attempts by the bourgeoisie to have him censured by his own estate, Otto Fredrik's arguments helped shift the discourse, and a subsequent special committee acknowledged that the allegations against the Jewish community were largely biased.

 Shortly before his death, Otto Fredrik was appointed colonel in the army and acting governor of Östergötland County.
 His high standing was reflected in a contemporary newspaper notice that referred to him as "the king's troman," a man highly trusted by the monarch.

 However, his career ended abruptly with his early death in Linköping on 8 May 1822, just seven months after his marriage.
 His death was reportedly by suicide, an act that contemporary sources attributed to the "worries and expenses" caused by the "dilatory business and behaviour" of his brothers.

 Inheritance of the Ågården Estate (19th century)

 A separate branch of the family became known as Påhlman-Stiernsparre through inheritance of the Ågården estate.
-In 1786, the estate was made a fideikommiss by court marshal Axel Magnus Stiernsparre.
+In 1786, the estate was made a fideikommiss by Axel Magnus Stiernsparre, Marshal of the Court.
 He stipulated that should the Stiernsparre male line become extinct, any subsequent heir would be required to add the name "Stiernsparre" to their own.
-After the Stiernsparre family died out, the fideikommiss passed through the Silfversparre family to Augusta Ulrika Silfversparre (1798—1872), who was married to a Påhlman.
+After the Stiernsparre family died out, the fideikommiss passed through the Silfversparre family to Augusta Ulrika Silfversparre (1798–1872), who was married to a Påhlman.
 Their son, Lars Gustaf Adolf Wilhelm Påhlman-Stiernsparre, became the first of the family to hold the estate under the combined name.
 The final owner was Axel Erik Gabriel Påhlman-Stiernsparre, who died in 1979.